 The new year is the perfect time to set new goals.
 We often call them resolutions, but I just see them as hope for what is to come.

-Maybe you already have big hopes and goals for the new year, or maybe you haven’t thought much about it.
-Regardless of where you are, I want to challenge you to make one meaningful goal for yourself this year that could impact the child you sponsor in a huge way.
+Maybe you already have big hopes and goals for the year, or maybe you haven’t thought much about it.
+Regardless of where you are, I want to challenge you to make one meaningful goal for yourself that could impact the child you sponsor in a huge way.

-My challenge to you is to write the child you sponsor through Compassion consistently in 2019.
+My challenge to you is to write the child you sponsor through Compassion consistently this year.

 Letters remind children that they are cared for, loved and remembered.
 Your words provide seeds of hope for the potential in that child.
-What could be a more meaningful goal for 2019 than providing hope for a child in poverty?
+What could be a more meaningful goal than providing hope for a child in poverty?

 You might be someone who already writes regularly, and that’s great!
 Or you might be someone who does not, and that’s OK too.
 Wherever you are in your letter-writing journey, here are some new ideas on how to write letters more consistently to the child you sponsor!

 1. Write on the same day every few months.

 Pick your favorite day of the month and commit to writing your letter on that day!
-Grab your 2019 calendar and jot down a reminder to write on that day every few months.
+Grab your calendar and jot down a reminder to write on that day every few months.
 Or if you prefer to use your cellphone, set a reoccurring notification for the year.
 Try to set a goal for writing that doesn’t feel overwhelming.
 Start with a realistic goal of writing one time every three months.
 That seems doable doesn’t it?
-Give yourself grace if you end up missing a month or two; it’s the commitment to writing multiple times throughout 2019 that will provide hope to the child you sponsor.
+Give yourself grace if you end up missing a month or two; it’s the commitment to writing multiple times throughout the year that will provide hope to the child you sponsor.

 2. Choose 6-8 writing topics in advance.